 Entrance to the Belgian Sacred Heart Cemetery (October 2020)

 The Grotto of St. Boniface, an exact replica of the one at Lourdes, France, once stood in the cemetery (no date)

 War memorial in the Belgian Sacred Heart Cemetery (no date)

 Source: Neil Pryce

 Historic Sites of Manitoba: Belgian Sacred Heart Church (501 Plinguet Street, Winnipeg)

 A list of burials in this cemetery is available from the Manitoba Genealogical Society, including a searchable online database available to members at the MGS Manitoba Name Index (MANI).
 Some additional information is contained in the 1996 MGS publication Carved in Stone: Manitoba Cemeteries and Burial Sites, revised edition, Special Projects Publication, 106 pages.

-This page was prepared by Neil Pryce, Christine Loff, Georges Beaudry, and Gordon Goldsborough.
+This page was prepared by Neil Pryce, Christine Loff, Georges Beaudry, Gordon Goldsborough, and George Penner.